Blackbaud-EricSlater/Luminate-CMS-Chrome-Background-Image-Fix/README.md

 ## Installation

 1. Upload this script to a web-accessible location.
 Probably, your Luminate CMS host.
 2. Install this script in the footer of your CMS Wrapper beneath all external stylesheet LINK tags as close to the </body> tag as possible.
 3. Rejoice!
-Your site will now properly display background images in Chrome
+Your site will now properly display background images in Chrome.

 ## Licensing